darsain/raft/README.md

 ### raft(fn)

-Wraps a function in a wrapper that will call it at most once per animation frame.
+Returns a wrapper that will call `fn` at most once per animation frame.

-Function, when called, will receive last context (`this`) and arguments passed to the wrapper before animation frame kicked in.
+Function will be executed once in next animation frame, and will receive last context (`this`) and arguments passed to the wrapper.

 - **fn** `Function` Function to wrap.

-*Returns* `Function` Wrapped `fn`.
+*Returns* `Function`

 Example: